 Integration and Responsibility: More integration of equity could be achieved throughout Skills Now! programs by assigning specific equity focus and functions within each Division and/or Branch.
 This could foster recognition, definition and knowledge of what equity means, specific to operations and programming, and how to incorporate it.
-This could developeration are planning and accountabilities.
+This could developerations and programming, and how to incorporate it.
 This requires leadership at program levels, activities related to ongoing functions, and links to policy for support in program planning, goal-setting, evaluation, benchmarks, and monitoring.

 Outcome 5, Recommendation 5: That a scheme be developed so that one person in each Division be given functional and programmatic responsibility for equity.
-This could develop as part of ministry planning and assigning of accountabilities.
+This could develop as part of ministry planning and assigning of accountabilities